meilisearch/demos/process/css-styleguide/README.md

 The search form is composed of 3 elements, each with its own corresponding classes:
 1. A form with a `.search-form` class, which gives flex container properties to the form element

 2. An input: the base class `.input` assign basic input style to the input.
-It needs to be combined with `search-input` to give it a search bar style, adding the magnifier glass to it.
+It needs to be combined with `.search-input` to give it a search bar style, adding the magnifier glass to it.

 3. A reset button: the base class for styling a reset button is `.search-input-reset`.